Legends & Rumours 2013

 Supported by; Stadt Zürich Kultur, Fachstelle Kultur Kanton Zürich, Pro Helvetia Schweizer Kulturstiftung und PRAIRIE: „Das Koproduktionsmodell des Migros-Kulturprozent mit innovativen Schweizer Theatergruppen"

-Legends & Rumours has so far been performed at; Gessnerallee Zurich, Kaserne Basel, Théâtre de l'Usine Geneva, Mousonturm Frankfurt, PACT Essen, Schlachthaus Theater Bern, Sommer Szene Salzburg, brut Vienna, Theatre Vidy - Festival Commun Lausanne, Latitudes Contemporaines Festival Lille-Roubaix, Terni Festival Italy, Actoral Festival Marseille, Paul Eluard Chiosy-le-Roi, Journées de Théâtre Suisse Contemporain, Wuzhen Int.
+Legends & Rumours has been performed over 50 times including at; Gessnerallee Zurich, Kaserne Basel, Théâtre de l'Usine Geneva, Mousonturm Frankfurt, PACT Essen, Schlachthaus Theater Bern, Sommer Szene Salzburg, brut Vienna, Theatre Vidy - Festival Commun Lausanne, Latitudes Contemporaines Festival Lille-Roubaix, Terni Festival Italy, Actoral Festival Marseille, Paul Eluard Chiosy-le-Roi, Journées de Théâtre Suisse Contemporain, Wuzhen Int.
 Theatre Festival and Danae Festival Milan, Theater Aan Het Vrijthof, Maastricht and La Villette Paris,

 Dreams was written on one of those nights when there really wasn't anything for me to do, so I went down the hall to a studio that was here in the Record Plant that was Sly Stone's studio and when I had nothing to do I could take all my own stuff down there. so i would take an electric piano with me and you know my crocheting .. and you know my journals and my books and my art and I just kind of would stay there until they needed me.
 And so one day, sitting in Sly stones bed, with this big black curtained bed, fabulous you know totally - i wasn't my room you know so it could be fabulous - it was somebody elses room, i just went in there one afternoon and wrote dreams. and I knew when I wrote it that it was really special and i was not insecure or self-concious about showing it to the rest of the band.
 I knew they would like it.